bitrix24/b24restdocs/api-reference/chat-bots/chats/imbot-chat-user-add.md

-# Invite Participants to the Chat imbot.chat.user.add
+# Invite Chat Participants imbot.chat.user.add

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly.
+Some data may be missing — we will complete it shortly.

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

-- revisions needed for writing standards
+- edits needed for writing standards
 - parameter types not specified
-- parameter requirements not indicated
+- parameter requirements not specified
 - examples missing
 - success response missing
 - error response missing